 At last on his own again, Fesic sat and thought about what to do with the coming time between then and getting the ship back?
 He accepted that he couldn't continue any of the self-training he'd been concerned with except his physical workouts.
 Soon, he checked on the station's computer network and found there were a good-sized number of arboretum and agro-compartments which were used as parks while also supporting the station's life support systems.
 Figuring any wooded or natural-appearing spaces were better than living wrapped in tin, Fesic chose to spend a good amount of time in those spaces.

 Fesic also spent some time over the following week looking for any deals he could find on replacement or repair parts for the ship's cargo sealer.
 Especially now they needed the system working so they could smuggle Jocelynn's battledress and weapons.
 What he found, thanks to import costs and tech up-pricing was an older unit advertised for MCr 1.5!
 On the site the sellers had listed it, Fesic saw it would "do the job", but had less features than the unit Ms. Vik had gotten them.
 Fesic was not impressed, but the final say was Mikah's so he brought it up to her with the rest of his results for the week's searching.
-Mikah also brought Emkir in, as their computer tech, and he suggested they could always wait for a system with lower prices because of a better base tech-level.
+Mikah also commed Emkir to get his input, as their computer tech, and he suggested they could always wait for a system with lower prices because of a better base tech-level.
 Rol's Relaxing Week

 After awaking up, Rol checked the station-web to find any TAS presence on-station.
 With that, Rol contacted the concierge to ask about upgrading his brain scan.
 The concierge was apologetic when he said there wasn't such an organization in-system.
 Done with that, the concierge was able to shift Rol's call to a financial advisor.
 When he was connected with that person, Rol asked about his investment in New Stars, LLC?
 Rol had bought a 10% share of the offering at Cr 99,940 and was told it had grown in value to over KCr 105!